 If your Mac has a Touch Bar, include the Control Strip in the Touch Bar.

 This option isn’t available when the Touch Bar shows the expanded Control Strip or the F1, F2, etc. keys.

 Press Fn key to

-Click the pop-up menu, then choose what happens when you press the Fn key on the keyboard:
+Choose what happens when you press the key on the keyboard:

 Press and hold Fn key to

 Press and hold to